List of Sharpe series characters: Millerson

 Rifleman Millerson first appeared in Sharpe's Gold when Rifleman Skillicorn was accused by provosts of stealing a chicken.
-He appeared in Sharpe's Battle as well, and also took part in the Franco-Spanish Border towards where Brigadier General Loup [this last sentence phrase is nonsensical].
+He appeared in Sharpe's Battle as well, and also took part in the Franco-Spanish Border towards where Brigadier General Loup operated.
 He also helped Lord Kiley and the Irish Company train before the attack.
 He survived Loup's village along with Harper, Hagman, Harris, Moore and Bradshaw.
 He appeared in Sharpe's Sword, and partook at El Mirador's place, but with a stay at the town Villafranca.
 He stayed at Father Curtis's church for the night, but then later one night he partook in the battle at the French fortress, which resulted in the deaths of half of Col Berkeley's men and Berkeley as well.
 He survived but Sharpe was severely wounded.
 After Sharpe had recovered, Millerson partook again in attacking the fortress, and he survived the battle.
 He had a cameo appearance in Sharpe's Regiment but didn't get seen through the whole story, only in the beginning and the end.
 Millerson also appeared in Sharpe's Siege, and was there before they would head to France, where he fought in the battle of Bordeaux and survived.
 Rifleman Millerson also appeared in Sharpe's Mission and partook in the Battle of France.